-Our spine has disks (or discs), which are pads between our vertebrae that absorb shocks.
-They don’t really “slip”, but they rupture, move, or split, which can lead the disk cartilage (and tissues nearby) to “herniate (fail), and the inner gel of the disk can leak out.
+Traditionally, people have sought care from an osteopath for slipped disks.
+This very painful problem has often been treated by the medical community with various therapies and medicines, or even surgeries.
+In order to prevent the possible side-effects and surgical complications, many people have sought chiropractic care as an alternative, non-invasive treatment for slipped disks.
+Our spine has disks (or discs), which are pads located between our vertebrae that are meant to absorb shocks.
+They do not really “slip”, but they rupture, move, or split, which might lead the disk cartilage (and tissues nearby) to “herniate (fail), and the inner gel of the disk can leak out.
 When this happens, nerves and the spinal cord can be put under pressure, and this leads to weakness, pain, or numbing.
 “Slipped disk is, therefore, a misnomer” and when the disk that is damaged protrudes against nerve tissues, it is really called a “herniated disk, ruptured disk, or prolapsed disk”.1 General “wear and tear” from sitting and squatting can cause herniation.
+There is a difference between expected, daily wearing on the disks and serious trauma.
 Lifting can cause trauma, because the pressure on the disk increases greatly.
+This pressure is worsened by the patient’s use of improper posture and lifting techniques.
 The stomach side of the disk is affected the most, as it is “compressed when sitting or bending forward”.
 Genetics may also be involved in who is most at risk for lumbar disk herniation.
 Other types of herniation include cervical (neck) and, rarely, thoracic.2

 Chiropractic Care for Slipped Disks